Contribute

 For print, pitch us stories that illuminate the context of a film’s production, or ones that unpack the significance of a documentary or filmmaker through in-depth analysis.

-Pitches should reflect original content.
+Pitches should reflect original content and our funding requires us to consider original content.
 Book excerpts are politely declined.

 What should I include in a pitch?